-In this tutorial we will show you how to install Visual Studio Code on Debian 10.
+In this tutorial, we will show you how to install Visual Studio Code on Debian 10.
 For those of you who didn’t know, Visual Studio Code is a free and open-source cross-platform code editor developed by Microsoft.
 It has built-in debugging support, embedded Git control, syntax highlighting, code completion, integrated terminal, code refactoring, and snippets.
 Visual Studio Code functionality can be extended using extensions.
-Visual Studio Code available free for Windows, Linux and Mac OS.
+Visual Studio Code is available free for Windows, Linux, and Mac OS.

 Install Visual Studio Code on Debian 10 Buster

 Step 1.
 Before we install any software, it’s important to make sure your system is up to date by running the following

 apt update apt upgrade apt install software-properties-common apt-transport-https curl

 Step 2.
 Installing Visual Studio Code on Debian 10.

 Now import the Microsoft GPG key using the following curl command:

 curl -sSL https://packages.microsoft.com/keys/microsoft.asc | sudo apt-key add -

 Once the repository is added, install the latest version of Visual Studio Code using the following command:

 sudo apt update sudo apt install code